awanaut/nomad-packs/packs/vaultwarden/README.md

-# unifi_controller
+# Vault Warden

 <!-- Include a brief description of your pack -->

 This Nomad Pack will install a single instance of the Vault Warden docker image.
 Visit (VaultWarden project page)[https://github.com/dani-garcia/vaultwarden] for more information.
 This pack does not include an exhaustive list of all environment variables that are available.
+Submit and issue if you'd like to see one added.

 ## Pack Usage